Agrahari

 Maharaja Agrasena from whom the Agraharis claim descent.

-Agrahari, Agraharee or Agarhari is an Indian Vaishya community.
-They are the descendants of legendary king Agrasena.
+Agrahari, Agraharee or Agarhari is an Indian caste or community.
+They claim to be the descendants of legendary king Agrasena.
 Predominantly, they are found in the Indian states of Uttar Pradesh, Madhya Pradesh, Jharkhand, Chhattisgarh and Terai region of Nepal.

 History

-In 1916, Robert Vane Russell, an ethnologist of the British Raj period wrote, Agrahari,found chiefly Jubbulpore district and Raigarh State.
+In 1916, Robert Vane Russell, an ethnologist of the British Raj period wrote, Agrahari, found chiefly Jubbulpore district and Raigarh State.
 Their name connected with the cities with Agra and Agroha.

-William Crooke states that Agrahari claim partly a Brahmin and partly a Brāhmanical descent, and wear the sacred thread.
+William Crooke states that Agrahari claim partly a Brahmin and partly a kshatriya descent, and wear the sacred thread.
 Like that of the Agarwāla their name has been connected with the cities of Agra and Agroha.
 There is no doubt that they are closely connected with the Agarwālas.

 In Chhattisgarh, Central Provinces of British India, some of few Agrahari were Malgujars/Zamindars.
 The ruler of Raigarh awarded the title Shaw to Agraharis.
 The title still continues.